Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/selecting/tools.rst

    This can also be used to select all root level objects (objects with no parents).
 Type
    Select objects that are the same type as the active one.
-Layer
-   Objects that have at least one shared layer.
-Group
-   Objects that are part of a group (rendered green with the default theme) will be selected if they are in one of the groups that the active object is in.
+Collection
+   Select all objects that are in the same collection as the active one.
-   If the active object belongs to more than one group, a list will pop up so that you can choose which group to select.
+   If the active object belongs to more than one collection, a list will pop up so that you can choose which collection to select.
 Object Hooks
    Every hook that belongs to the active object.
 Pass